ChadVanHalen/SIEM-Honeypot-Lab/README.md

 <br />
 <br />
 The following are snapshots of the Russian login attempts, you can see they were brute forcing passwords using common login credentials like Administrator, admin, guest, etc:<br/>
 According to https://www.reddit.com/r/codes/comments/yy0wha/encoded_russian_default_usernames_i_cant_figure/ the non-Latin characters being tested on the VM were Codepage 1251, which is how Cyrillic is displayed on Windows systems.
-Decoding the characters into Cyrillic and then into English shows us attempts like "administrators", "guest", etc<br/>
+Decoding the characters into Cyrillic and then into English shows login attempts like "administrators", "guest", etc<br/>
 <img src="https://i.postimg.cc/K8BT7yjX/19-Russian-attempts-admin-Administrator.png" height="80%" width="80%" alt="SOC Analyst Lab"/>
 <img src="https://i.postimg.cc/CK0qm6nR/20-More-login-attempts.png" height="80%" width="80%" alt="SOC Analyst Lab"/>
 <img src="https://i.postimg.cc/Tw752d7b/21-More-login-attempts.png" height="80%" width="80%" alt="SOC Analyst Lab"/>